catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **`<cmd: su; sudo;>`**

-The `su` command start a shell as another user.
+The `su` command starts a shell as another user.
 With `-l`, a *login shell* is started, which loads the user's environment and changes to his home directory - this is usually what we want.
 If no username is specified, superuser is assumed.

  - `su -l username` - start a login shell as user usernam
  - `su -` - start a login shell as root (-l can be shortened to -)